-Valvoline does state inspections at some, but not all, of its service locations.
-Vehicle inspections typically take between 30 minutes and one hour and do not require an appointment.
+Short Answer: Valvoline does state inspections at some (but not all) of its service locations.
+Vehicle inspections typically take 30 minutes to one hour and do not require an appointment; the average cost for an inspection is about $25.
 For more information about Valvoline state inspections, see below.

 Does Valvoline Do State Inspections?